microcks/microcks.io/content/blog/microcks-1.8.1-release.md

 [{{< image src="images/blog/microcks-discord.png" >}}](https://microcks.io/discord-invite)

-> To those who were already chatting with us on our previous Zulip chat, **please make the switch**!
-We planned to sunset our Zulip chat at the end of March.
+> To those who were already chatting with us on our previous Discord chat, **please make the switch**!
+We planned to sunset our Discord chat at the end of March.

 The last quarter of 2023 was a super-busy one with a lot of travels, conferences, and opportunities to meet passionate and enthusiastic people!
 We also have a lot of recordings to share then 😉